Gracchi/Project-Venus/README.md

 This is a labour of love and a work in progress, created by Chadi Saliby aka Gracchi a cybersecurity researcher.
 Project-Venus will include both blue and red team scripts.
 </br>
-Always use your knowledge for good, this material is for educational and research purpose only.
+Always use your knowledge for good, this material is for educational and research purposes only.

 The first new tool in this arsenal is Venus **Arrow** --->.